gofynd/fdk-client-kotlin/documentation/platform/WEBHOOK.md

-Cancel the export of a specific report for a company.
+Cancel a specific job by its name.

 *Returned Response:*